mre-code/groovysql/README.md

 ### `-H|--csvheaders`

 Specifies column headers should be generated for CSV output.
+By default CSV output does not include column headers.

 ### `-h|--help`